 In reality an individual’s withdrawal rate may vary due to different investors withdrawing their capital at different rates.

 We secured grant money to cover the 15% deposit for purchasing the land.
-Our £475,000 share offer will raise the money to buy the land, cover fees and YorSpace’s development costs during the build phase.
+Our £420,000 share offer has raised the money to buy the land, cover fees and YorSpace’s development costs during the build phase.

 One Planet Living is a sustainability framework used to design and shape YorSpace homes.
 It is different from other sustainability frameworks because: